Page highlights

 Variation between population groups

-In 2021, after adjusting for differences in age structure, osteoporosis mortality rates (underlying and/or associated cause) were:
+In 2022, after adjusting for age differences, osteoporosis mortality rates (underlying and/or associated cause) changed little by remoteness area or level of disadvantage (also known as socioeconomic area):

 Treatment and management of osteoporosis and minimal trauma fractures